hatfieldlibrary/dspace-php-client/README.md

 ## /api/items/<:uuid>/files

-Gets list of file for item with the provided DSpace uuid.
+Gets list of files for item with the provided DSpace uuid.

 ### Parameters